valerieniloinsigh31/footnote-app/README.md

 2. Then on the settings page, on the left hand side of the page, I clicked on the 'pages' tab.
 3. Under the Source section,  I selected 'main' as the branch.
 4. This procured a published link.

-### Creating a Fork or Copying

-To fork the repository you click on the fork tab which is situated next to unwatch tab in the top right corner of the page

-### Copying the repositary on Github

-To create a clone of your project:

-1. Click the green 'Code' dropdown button beside the green 'Gitpod' button in the repositary page on github
-2. Select the clipboard/copy icon
-3. In the IED open GitBash
-4. Change the working directory to the location you prefer
-5. Add Git Clone with the copy of the repositrory name
-6. Clone has been created

 ### Heroku